liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 - **Migrate workflow**
   Review your scan and determine if you're ready to migrate your SharePoint Server workflows.
 Choose to either use SPMT to step through the process or use the PowerShell method.
 - **Re-run migration**
-  SPMT skips a workflow if it's successfully migrated.
+  SPMT skips a workflow if it's been migrated successfully.
 If you want to run a new migration to override the migrated flow, delete it from the destination before starting the migration.